composor/awesome-composi/README.md

 - [Calculator](https://github.com/composor/calculator) - An example of a basic calculator for addition, subtraction, multiplication and division.
 - [Todo List](https://github.com/composor/todo-list) - TodoMVC without the MVC.
 Refactored as a component.
 - [Tic-Tac-Toe](https://github.com/composor/tic-tac-toe) - This shows how to keep component state immutable for time travel.
+- [Image Browser](https://github.com/composor/image-browser) - This is a basic image browser with a popup for closer view of image.

 ## Contributing